Gwyneth Jones (soprano): Early life and career

-Later career

-Jones's large-scaled, powerful dramatic soprano voice, unusually robust vocal stamina, stage presence and acting abilities were widely admired.
+Career highlights

 One of her most noted achievements was her interpretation of Brünnhilde in the Bayreuth Jahrhundertring (Centenary Ring) in 1976, celebrating the centenary of both the festival and the first performance of the complete cycle, conducted by Pierre Boulez and staged by Patrice Chéreau.
-It was recorded and filmed in 1979 and 1980 for both video and audio discs.
+Jones had sung her first Brünnhilde at Bayreuth in 1974, and her first complete Ring cycle there in 1975, both as preparation for the new production.
+Originally controversial, the production was later celebrated and was recorded and filmed for commercial release in 1979 and 1980.
+It was also broadcast on European television stations, which brought Jones's performance to wide audiences.
 The recording won a Grammy in 1983.

 Her career at Bayreuth Festival is as below: